Whether you are new in the field or a professional who has seemed to run out of webinar introduction scripts, this guide

 The time element is also one of the primary reasons why you should have a webinar introduction script.
 Going spontaneous is not necessarily good, as you may end up rambling.
-This could take a good chunk of your webinar time, which could impact the length of the Q&A session for your viewers.
+This could take a good chunk of your webinar time, which could impact the length of the Q&A session for your audience.

 While webinar opening scripts are necessary, the tone you convey is just as vital.
 You’d want to sound friendly, not like the professor you’ve been dreading in Econ 101.
 This is especially the case if your webinar presentation is a bit technical or complicated.